CloudLabs-Samples/EduLabs/Demo/azure/astera/task3.md

     ![](images/image-019.jpg)

-  - To configure the *Sort* transformation, right-click on its header and select Properties from the context menu
+  - To configure the *Sort* transformation, right-click on its header and select Properties from the context menu.

   - In the *Sort Transformation* Properties window, set the Sort field to OrderDate in ascending order.